hisptz/lodiis-web-app/README.md

 <li>OGAC Module</li>

-It is part of the Lesotho OVC-DREAMS Integrated Information System (LODIIS) that allows data managers and administrators to to validate entered data from the [KB mobile applications](https://play.google.com/store/apps/details?id=org.hisptanzania.kb_mobile_app) and view reports and different dashboards showing progress and quality of service provided to beneficiaries of the programme.
+It is part of the Lesotho OVC-DREAMS Integrated Information System (LODIIS) that allows data managers and administrators to to validate entered data from the [LODIIS mobile applications](https://play.google.com/store/apps/details?id=org.hisptanzania.kb_mobile_app) and view reports and different dashboards showing progress and quality of service provided to beneficiaries of the programme.

 ## Pre-requisites <a name="pre-requisites"></a>